-The EPRG framework categories global marketing strategies according to four orientations which describe various approaches to global staffing.
+The EPRG framework categorizes global marketing strategies according to four orientations which describe various approaches to global staffing.
 We will take a look at each of these in more detail in the following sections.

 Here, the subsidiary must comply with the default policies and procedures of headquarters.
 This means the company does not adapt its products to the needs or wants of the other countries they operate in.
 There are no changes in product specification, price, or promotional strategy.

 Essentially, management believes that employees native to the home market can do a better job driving the company forward overseas than their non-native counterparts.
 An ethnocentric orientation may also arise naturally because of a shortage of expertise in a foreign country.

 Ethnocentric orientation can lead to problems in foreign markets.
 When Nissan exported cars to the United States, many vehicles failed to start in the much colder North American winters.
 Nissan also made the mistake of assuming drivers would place a blanket over the engine to warm it up – which is what citizens in the freezing north of Japan were accustomed to.

 - Coordination – the lack of variation in employee backgrounds results in more coordination between company headquarters and the foreign country.